-“I have had people coming up to me in the street and telling me that they won’t be attending, or that they are so disappointed with this decision they will be turning their backs on the procession,” he said.
+“I have had people coming up to me in the street and telling me that they won’t be attending, or that they are so disappointed with this decision they will be turning their backs on the

-In his letter to Lord Coe, Coun Conway said: “As Mayor of Ledbury, I am so very disappointed that, although the Olympic torch is passing through our town, none of the four runners are from Ledbury, or even Herefordshire.
+In his letter to Lord Coe, Coun Conway said: “As Mayor of Ledbury, I am so very disappointed that, although the Olympic torch is passing through our town, none of the four runners are from Ledbury,

 “While I appreciate that you have had numerous applicants, I would have thought that some consideration could have been given to locals.”